 You may or may not be familiar with glass noodles, If not, you are in for a special treat because these rice noodles are one of the easiest ingredients to use in your cooking.

-Glass noodles are a thin clear noodle made from the starchy parts of ingredients (tapioca, potatoes, mung bean) and mixed with water to form the translucent look of the noodles.
-Glass noodles usually come in a dried packet and the noodles are dried and hard and needs soaking in warm water to loosen up the small strands before cooking.
+Glass noodles are thin clear noodles made from the starchy parts of ingredients (tapioca, potatoes, mung bean) and mixed with water to form the translucent look of the noodles.
+Glass noodles usually come in a dried packet and the noodles are dried and hard and need soaking in warm water to loosen up the small strands before cooking.

 Here is some really good news for my gluten-sensitive readers: glass noodles are gluten-free!
 The noodles are also sugar-free and fat-free, making them one of the healthier noodles for use in many recipes.